 Brazil.
-We offer pension accumulation and income annuity products through a co-managed joint venture, Brasilprev Seguros e Previdencia S.A. ("Brasilprev").
-We owned 25.005% of the economic interest and 50.01% of the voting shares as of December 31, 2020.
-The partner is Banco do Brasil ("Banco"), which had 4,370 Brazilian branches as of September 30, 2020.
+We offer pension accumulation, income annuity, and life insurance accumulation products through a co-managed joint venture, Brasilprev Seguros e Previdencia S.A. ("Brasilprev").
+We owned 25.005% of the economic interest and 50.01% of the voting shares as of December 31, 2021.
+The partner is Banco do Brasil ("Banco"), which had 3,980 Brazilian branches as of September 30, 2021.

 Brasilprev has the exclusive distribution rights of its pension accumulation and income annuity products through the Banco network until October 2032.
 Our joint venture provides products for the retirement needs of individuals and employers.
-Banco's employees sell these products directly to individual clients through its bank branches.
+Banco's employees sell these products directly to individual clients through its bank branches and digital channels.
 In addition, our joint venture reaches corporate clients through two wholesale distribution channels: (1) a network of independent brokers who sell to the public and (2) Banco's corporate account executives who sell to existing and prospective corporate clients.
-As of December 31, 2020, Brasilprev had \$61.0 billion of AUM.
+As of December 31, 2021, Brasilprev had \$57.6 billion of AUM.

-We also distribute pension and other protection products through a digital insurance brokerage company, Ciclic Corretora de Seguros S.A ("Ciclic").
+We also distribute pension and other protection products through a digital insurance brokerage company, Ciclic Corretora de Seguros S.A. ("Ciclic").
 Our partner is BB Corretora De Seguros e Administradora De Bens S.A. (a subsidiary of Banco).
-We owned 25.005% of the economic and 50.01% of the voting shares of Ciclic as of December 31, 2020.
+We owned 25.005% of the economic and 50.01% of the voting shares of Ciclic as of December 31, 2021.

 Chile.
-We offer a complete array of pension accumulation and income annuity products.
+We offer a complete array of pension accumulation and income annuity solutions.
 We also offer mutual fund, asset management services and life insurance accumulation products.
-Our subsidiaries in Chile had \$49.1 billion of AUM as of December 31, 2020.
+Our subsidiaries in Chile had \$40.6 billion of AUM as of December 31, 2021.

 We offer mandatory employee-funded pension and voluntary savings plans through Administradora de Fondos de Pensiones Cuprum S.A. ("Cuprum").
-We owned 97.97% of Cuprum as of December 31, 2020, and the rest is publicly floated.
-Cuprum's products are sold through digital means and via a proprietary sales network of approximately 1,000 sales employees as of December 31, 2020.
+We owned 97.97% of Cuprum as of December 31, 2021, and the rest is publicly floated.
+Cuprum's products are sold through digital means and via a proprietary sales network of approximately 810 sales employees as of December 31, 2021.

-We offer income annuity and life insurance accumulation products through Principal Compañía de Seguros de Vida Chile S.A., our wholly owned life insurance company.
+We offer income annuity and life insurance accumulation solutions through Principal Compañía de Seguros de Vida Chile S.A., our wholly owned life insurance company.
 The annuity products are distributed directly by our sales teams and through a network of brokers and independent agents.
-Life insurance accumulation products are offered to individuals through brokers and financial advisors.
+Life insurance accumulation products are offered to individuals through brokers and financial advisors and through digital means.

-We offer voluntary savings plans and mutual funds through Principal Administradora General de Fondos S.A., our wholly owned mutual fund company.
-Products are distributed to retail and institutional clients through our proprietary sales force, financial advisors, brokerage houses and alliances with financial institutions.
+We offer voluntary savings plans, mutual funds, and asset management solutions through Principal Administradora General de Fondos S.A., our wholly owned mutual fund company.
+Products are distributed to retail and institutional clients through digital means as well as through our proprietary sales force, financial advisors, brokerage houses and alliances with financial institutions.

 Mexico.
-We offer pension accumulation, mutual funds and asset management services through our wholly owned companies with \$17.0 billion of AUM as of December 31, 2020.
+We offer pension accumulation, mutual funds and asset management services through our wholly owned companies with \$17.8 billion of AUM as of December 31, 2021.

-We offer mandatory pension plans through Principal Afore, S.A. de C.V., Principal Grupo Financiero.
-We manage and administer individual retirement accounts under the mandatory privatized social security system for all employees in Mexico.
-As of December 31, 2020, we had approximately 2.6 million individual retirement accounts.
-We distribute products and services through a proprietary sales force of approximately 1,100 sales representatives as of December 31, 2020, as well as independent brokers who sell directly to individuals.
+We offer mandatory and voluntary pension plans through Principal Afore, S.A. de C.V., Principal Grupo Financiero.
+We manage and administer individual retirement accounts under the mandatory privatized social security system for formal employees in Mexico.
+As of December 31, 2021, we had approximately 2.6 million individual retirement accounts.
+We distribute products and services through a proprietary sales force of approximately 1,080 sales representatives as of December 31, 2021, as well as independent brokers who sell directly to individuals.